cifren/FlamingoCommandQueue/Resources/doc/usage.md

 =====

-You can line up a command in the entity/table `FlgScriptRunningInstance`, the thing you have to do is to declare a name of group.
+You can line up a command in the entity/table `FlgScriptRunningInstance`, the thing you have to do is to declare a group's name.

 ```php
 <?php